 Diamantino, the world's premiere soccer star loses his special touch and ends his career in disgrace.
 Searching for a new purpose, the international icon sets on a delirious odyssey where ...
 See full summary »

 Martin is a fisherman without a boat, his brother Steven having re-purposed it as a tourist tripper.
 With their childhood home now a get-away for London money, Martin is displaced to the estate above the harbour.

 Agnès Varda, photographer, installation artist and pioneer of the Nouvelle Vague, is an institution of French cinema.
 Taking a seat on a theatre stage, she uses photos and film excerpts to provide an insight into her unorthodox oeuvre.

-Barbara Rubin's 29-minute experimental film Christmas on Earth caused a sensation when it first screened in New York City in 1964.
+Barbara Rubin's twenty-nine-minute experimental film 'Christmas on Earth' caused a sensation when it first screened in New York City in 1963.
 Its orgy scenes, double projections and overlapping images shattered artistic conventions and announced a powerful new voice in the city's underground film scene.
-All the more remarkable, that the vision belonged to an 18 year old teenager.
+All the more remarkable that the vision belonged to an 18-year-old girl.
 A virtual Zelig of the '60s, Barbara Rubin introduced Andy Warhol to the Velvet Underground, Bob Dylan to Kabbalah and bewitched Allen Ginsberg.
-The same unbridled creativity that inspired her to make films when women simply didn't, saw her breach yet another male domain, Orthodox Judaism, before her mysterious death at 35.
-Lifelong friend Jonas Mekas saved all her letters, creating a rich archive that filmmaker Chuck Smith carefully sculpts into this fascinating portrait of a nearly forgotten artist.
+The same unbridled creativity that inspired her to make films when women simply didn't, saw her breach yet another male domain, Orthodox Judaism, before her mysterious death at thirty-five years old.
+Life-long friend Jonas Mekas saved all her letters, creating a rich archive that film-maker Chuck Smith carefully sculpts into this fascinating portrait of a nearly forgotten artist.
 An avant-garde maverick, a rebel in a man's world, Barbara Rubin regains her rightful place ...